CompModNervSystem/CompModNervSys-IntroPython/README.md

 - Check the "Include Private Repos" checkbox
 - In the popup window, sign into your github acount and authorize Colab to read private files.

-To submit your updated notebook, click File > save a copy in Github, and select the corresponding repository in the dropdown menu (`CompModNervSystem/CompModNervSys-IntroPython`).
+To save your updated notebook, click File > save a copy in Github, and select the corresponding repository in the dropdown menu (`CompModNervSystem/CompModNervSys-IntroPython`).
 Make sure that the "Include a link to Colaboratory" box is checked.